RPoyck/Self-driving_car_ND-T2-P5-Model_Predictive_Control/README.md

      * Minimising the value gap between sequential actuations (to smoothen the trajectory)
  * Send the first actuator values of this trajectory to the vehicle (throwing away the rest of the trajectory)
  * Next iteration starting from the top of this list

 ## Timestep Length and Elapsed Duration (N & dt)
 The values were optimised to:
- * N = 10
+ * N = 10 [-]
- * dt = 0.1
+ * dt = 0.1 [s]
+This means the planned trajectory / lookahead distance has a length of 10 sections 0.1 seconds, i.e. 1 [s].

-Larger values of N lead to erratic behaviour of the path, where the difficulty in finding a singular trajectory can lead to large jumps and irregularities such as sudden loops in the trajectory.
+Larger values of N lead to erratic behaviour of the path, where the difficulty in finding a singular trajectory can lead to large jumps and irregularities such as sudden loops in the trajectory because it wants to plan too far in the future.
+Smaller values of N will mean the lookahead distance is not large enough.
-Smaller values of dt lead to longer computational time without significant gain in precision.
+Smaller values of dt (and consequently increasing N to maintain the same duration) lead to longer computational time without significant gain in precision.

 ## Polynomial Fitting and MPC Preprocessing
 The information coming from the simulator is pre-processed as follows: